Updated August 28, 2020

 The following information comes from the Bereavement Association of Ontario (BAO).
 The BAO regulates and supports licensed funeral, burial, and cremation services across Ontario.
 If the funeral of your loved one will be held at a licensed funeral home, the funeral home will observe the following practices:

-coroner’s certificate and all required and proper documentation is still
+· A coroner’s certificate and all required and proper documentation is still necessary.

 Mourners should also bring their own hand sanitizer or the persons conducting the funeral should ensure that handwashing or sanitizing stations are in place during the service.